-Studies have proven that in every three out of every four women develop fibroids of the uterus at some stage of their years of child bearing.
+Studies have proven that every three out of every four women develop fibroids of the uterus at some stage of their years of childbearing.
 However, not all of the women require medical treatment or experience symptoms.
 For the women who experience the symptoms of fibroids; back pain is considered the most problem which has been reported frequently.
 Getting to understand fibroids and back pain and all that can be done for it to improve the quality of your life.

 It is still unclear what causes fibroids but hormones, genetics and some other body chemicals can play part in developing fibroids.
 Studies examine possible causes and the recent information point to a link between the insulin system of a woman and the development of fibroid tumors.

 The symptoms of fibroid tumors depend on their size and location.
 Fibroid causes lower back pain and sometimes radiates down to a single or both legs.
 Fibroid tumor back pain occurs when the fibroid tumor is pressed on the back spinal nerves.

 When the fibroid is pressed upon the rectum you can experience constipation along with leg and lower back pain.